cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

   nuclio    | pth-foolwood-siammask | cvat    | ready |     49155 | 1/1
 ```

 Let's see how it works in UI.
-First of all go to http://localhost:8080/models
+First of all go to [models tab](http://localhost:8080/models)
 and check that you can see SiamMask in the list.
 If you cannot by a reason it
 means that there are some problems.
 Go to one of our public channels and ask
 for help.

 ![Models list with SiamMask](/images/models_list_with_siammask.png)

-After that go to http://localhost:8080/tasks/create and create an annotation
+After that go to [new task page](http://localhost:8080/tasks/create) and
-task with [the video file][vtest-avi].
-You can choose any task name, any
+create one with [the video file][vtest-avi].
+You can choose any task name,
-labels, and even another video file if you like.
+any labels, and even another video file if you like.
 In this case `Remote sources`
 option was used to specify the video file.
 Press submit button at the end to
 finish the process.